TOP TEN STRATEGIES FOR FLUNKING A COURSE

 3. Treat your professor and your classmates with respect.

-Mature classroom behavior contributes
+Mature classroom behavior contributes significantly to

 academic success.